Staying Put Policy

 The local authority will want to ensure that the end of a ‘staying put’ arrangement is not another ‘cliff edge’ for the young person but a gradual transition to independent living.
 Procedures should be agreed at the outset about how any wish by the carer to bring the arrangement to an end should be managed.
 The social worker/personal adviser should discuss with the young person their transition from such an arrangement to another type of accommodation and agree the type of support the young person will require.
 These arrangements should be developed alongside joint protocols with the housing authority, setting out how access to social housing and care leavers ‘priority need’ status will be discharged.

-An excluded licensee can be asked to leave the property by the Staying Put carer, who must give ‘reasonable notice’.
-In extreme circumstances it may be considered reasonable for the carer to give very short notice and ask the young person to leave on the same day.
+An excluded licensee can be asked to leave the property by the staying put carer, who must give ‘reasonable notice’.
+In extreme circumstances it may be considered reasonable for the carer to give very short notice and ask the young person to leave on the same day when there is a safeguarding concern.